dogeshibu/me.dogeshiba.chat/README.md

 # me.dogeshiba.chat
-Simple scala shat with custom binary protocol.
+Simple scala chat with custom binary protocol.

 Written using akka-stream and scodec.